xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 Path computation of the end to end SR-TE path is carried out either on the head-end node or by using a PCE (Path Computation Element).
 SR-TE policies can be persistently configured on the head-end node or computed on-demand using Cisco "On-Demand Next Hop" or ODN feature.

+### Circuit Style Segment Routing
+Circuit Style Segment Routing (CS-SR) is another Cisco advancement bringing TDM circuit like behavior to SR-TE Policies.
+These policies use deterministic hop by hop routing, co-routed bi-directional paths, hot standby protect paths with end to end liveness detection, and bandwidth guaranteed services.
+Standard Ethernet services not requiring bit transparency can be transported over a Segment Routing network similar to OTN networks without the additional cost, complexity, and inefficiency of an OTN network layer.

 ### Segment Routing Path Computation Element (SR-PCE)